k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ### Create secret for read/write access to an S3 bucket

 Before installing the k8ssandra cluster, we need to supply credentials so that Medusa has read/write access to an AWS S3 bucket, which is where the backup will be stored.
 Medusa supports local, Amazon S3, Google Cloud Storage (GCS), and Azure buckets.
-At this time, K8ssandra exposes configurations for S3 and GCS.
-The example in this topic uses an S3 bucket.
+At this time, K8ssandra exposes configurations for Amazon S3 and GCS.
+The example in this topic uses an Amazon S3 bucket.

 {{% alert title="Note" color="info" %}}
-See [AWS S3 setup](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md) on the Medusa wiki for more details for configuring S3.
+See [AWS S3 setup](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md) on the Medusa wiki for more details for configuring Amazon S3.
 {{% /alert %}}

-Start by creating a secret with the credentials for the S3 bucket.
+Start by creating a secret with the credentials for the Amazon S3 bucket.

 The [medusa-bucket-key.yaml](medusa-bucket-key.yaml) sample in GitHub contains: